villano-lab/nrCascadeSim/README.md

 ## Full Descriptions

-The first column is the probability of a cascade occuring.
+The first column is the probability of a cascade occurring.
 This probability can be in scientific notation or a "standard" decimal (0.000671 or 6.71e-04).
 It should be weighted by the relative abundance of the material to other materials present in the same levelfile.
 It should also be weighted by the cross-section for interactions and the probability of the particular energy levels being reached.